francesliang/francesliang.github.io/_posts/2015-09-07-the-development-of-this-blog-(I).md

 **Google Fonts**

-There is another small but important element in the design of a blog - the web fonts.
-In this blog, I used [*Google Fonts*](https://www.google.com/fonts#ChoosePlace:select) because it has a large collection of font families and the fonts are under free software licenses.
+There is another small but important element in the design of a blog - the fonts.
+In this blog, I used [*Google Fonts*](https://www.google.com/fonts#ChoosePlace:select), which is a free hosted API for web fonts, because it has a large collection of font families, the fonts are under free software licenses and served by reliable Google servers.

-To use Google Fonts in your webiste, simply choose the font, add a *<link>* tag referring to the font in the header of your html file and integrate the fonts into your CSS file. [*Here*](https://www.google.com/fonts#QuickUsePlace:quickUse) is a completed example from the Google Fonts website.
+To use Google Fonts in your webiste, simply choose the font, add a *link* tag referring to the font in the header of your html file and integrate the fonts into your CSS file. [*Here*](https://www.google.com/fonts#QuickUsePlace:quickUse) is a completed example from the Google Fonts website.

 <br>

-#### <a name="blog-comment"></a>Blog Comment - Disqus
+#### <a name="blog-comment"></a>Blog Comment Hosting Service - Disqus

 <br>

+A blog comment hosting service provides service to host online feedback and comments posted by users to blogs.
+There are many third-party commenting systems today that work cross-platform regardless of what the programming language or scripts your website is based on.
+They not only allow users to provide comment feedback but also have spam control, blacklist/whitelist management and enable integration with social media.
+These base comment systems don't involve any additions (such as database) to your website and they are usually ready to be used once you set up your site.

+I used [*Disqus*](https://publishers.disqus.com/) in this blog for the following reasons:

++ Huge user base - it is perhaps the most popular comment system among bloggers and website owners.

++ Simple integration with the website - you could find out more instructions on how to integrate the comment plateform into tyour existed website after you've signed up with Disqus.

++ Mobile friendly - the interface swaps in term of the different media so the commenting won't be affected with different displayed screens.

++ Real-time comment - latest comments are displayed instantly without the need to refresh the web page.
+Images, links and videos can also be attached to comments for posting.

++ Strong moderation features - the comment authors who create an account with Disqus andleave comments on any website with Disqus, will get email notification whenever the blog post gets a new comment, or someone likes or directly replies to their commments.
+What's more, the blog owner has the control to enable comments to be published, hold them all for moderation or allow those with verified emails to be published.